Milosevic02/Milosevic02/README.md

 - 🏆 First place in a hackathon on convolutional neural networks.
 - 🚀 Attended Web3 Camp in Petnica.
 - 🥈 Second place in the IEEE-4 Challenge competition.
-- 🌟 Participated in the BOSCH FUTURE CHALLENGE.
+- 🌟 Participated in the BOSCH FUTURE MOBILITY CHALLENGE.

 ### Additional University Courses:
 - Object-Oriented Programming (OOP)